-- (b) Any other information requested by the agency that is not inconsistent with the acts and these rules. - (11) As used in this rule, the term "edible marihuana product" means any marihuana-infused product containing marihuana that is intended for human consumption in a manner other than smoke inhalation. - (12) This rule does not affect the application of any applicable local, state, or federal laws or regulations.
+- (iii) The customary conditions encountered by the edible marihuana product from product to sale. - (b) Any other information requested by the agency that is not inconsistent with the acts and these rules. - (12) This rule does not affect the application of any applicable local, state, or federal laws or regulations.